 For costs, Missouri is fairly cheap in terms of food, room and board, so considering what the state has to offer, she’s a real bargain.

-Last but not least on our list of best flyover states to visit is North Dakota; the perfect getaway for anyone who can’t decide between a hopping city nightlife, delving into American history or landscapes so beautiful, they’ve earned the state the well-deserved nickname of “Heaven on Earth”.
+Last but not least on our list of best flyover states to visit in North Dakota; the perfect getaway for anyone who can’t decide between a hopping city nightlife, delving into American history, or landscapes so beautiful, they’ve earned the state the well-deserved nickname of “Heaven on Earth”.

 The landscape, wherever you go, is to die for; the state is without a doubt one of the most breathtakingly beautiful in the whole country and home to several stupendous national parks, the most famous and arguably most beautiful being Theodore Roosevelt National Park of Medora in the Badlands.